🔼The name Pelethites: Summary

 Noun נפל (nepel) refers to an abortion or untimely birth.
 Noun מפל (mappal) describes that what falls.
 Nouns מפלה (mappala) and מפלה (mappela) mean ruin, and noun מפלת (mapplet) refers to a ruined thing or a falling.

-The Pelethites were obviously Special Forces but their proximity to the Cherethites and Gittites suggests that they were Refugees and a remnant of a lager society that was somehow destroyed.
+The Pelethites were obviously Special Forces but their proximity to the Cherethites and Gittites suggests that they were Refugees and a remnant of a larger society that was somehow destroyed.